 14.1 This privacy notice was published in March 2021.

 14.2 We may change this privacy notice from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version.

 15. How to contact us

-15.1 Please contact our Privacy Standards Team if you have any questions about this privacy notice or the information we hold about you.
+15.1 Please contact our Professional Standards Team if you have any questions about this privacy notice or the information we hold about you.

 15.2 Contact details are as follows:

 Nelsons Solicitors Limited

 By Phone: 0115 958 6262 – ask for Professional Standards Team